Friday, February 13, 2009

 Saturday morning found us back at korpi road.
 I knew there would be birds in the alders, and wanted to start the day with some good finds.
 The brush was dripping with last nights rains and I gave the gun a good coating of oil and geared myself up with some waterproof chaps and boots.

-bout 45 seconds to lock onto her first bird of the day.
+It took Vera about 45 seconds to lock onto her first bird of the day.
 She was amazingly steady for a young dog, never moving as I charged past.
 The bird, a woodcock, jumped from the ferns and began zigging and zagging away low to the ground.
 Hmmmm.
 I missed my opportunity waiting for the bird to climb above the cover as they are supposed to.
 This bird hadn't read the proper book evidently.

 Woodcock fly in zany patterns.
 A common, fun belief is that their brains are upside down.
 When they first light, even they seem confused as to what's happening and climb and stall like an airplane with engine trouble.
 This often proves problematic for a shooter, trying to follow it's antics with the bead writing jibrish in the sky.
 The truth is they fly amazing migrations year after year, often landing in the same covers time after time.
 And if the gunner has patience, they do level out eventually, offering a decent shot for a decent shooter.